gustavo-hillesheim/throw-it/README.md

 # throw_it

-A app that let you almost literally throw virtual things at your friends.
+An app for throwing messages at your friends.

 ## Getting Started